jacksmedia/our-site/src/pages/index.md

 ---
 templateKey: index-page
-title: Download Your Brand WIthout App Stores
+title: Download Your Brand Without App Stores
-image: /img/poconos.jpg
+image: /img/fuji-at-dawn.jpg
 heading: We Can Help You
 subheading: Make Visitors into Repeat Customers
 mainpitch: